 Wang & Yang, 1994, volume 999, p.
 11722; tr., see Appendix IV.

 The dynasty was established after being dislodged by the Turks from their winter pasture in Warwālīz and summer pasture Badakhshān and can be traced back to the late 6th century as a legitimate successor of the collapsed Hephthalite Empire (Kuwayama, 2002, pp. 130-5; Grenet, 2002, pp. 216-7).
-However, both Kuwayama and Grenet identify the Dahan governate as the Hephthalite dynasty based in Bāghlān instead of the above-proposed Nīzak dynasty.
+However, both Kuwayama and Grenet identify the Dahan governate as the Hephthalite dynasty based in Baghlān instead of the above-proposed Nīzak dynasty.

-The Yida dynasty in Bāghlān clearly outlived the Nīzak dynasty.
-The Cefu yuangui records envoys of the Hephthalites arrived at the Tang court twice in 748 CE (Wang &Yang, 1994, volume 971, p.
+The Yida dynasty in Baghlān clearly outlived the Nīzak dynasty.
+The Cefu Yuangui records envoys of the Hephthalites arrived at the Tang court twice in 748 CE (Wang &Yang, 1994, volume 971, p.
 11413; tr., Yu, 2015, p.
 249, see Appendix IV; Ghirshman, 1948, pp. 103-4; Grenet, 2002, p.
 221 and Kuwayama, 2002, p.
 139).
 The first envoy arrived in the 6th month together with the envoy of Zābulistān, while the 8th month of the same year witnesses the arrival of another envoy.
-A tentative interpretation is that the first Hephthalite principality was found to the south of the Hindukush, while the second one from Ṭukhāristān, probably Baghlān.
-Unfortunately, so far, no coins are identified minted either by the Hephthalite dynasty in Bāghlān or by the Nīzak dynasty in Bādghīs.
+A tentative interpretation is that the first Hephthalite principality was found to the south of the Hindu Kush, while the second one from Ṭukhāristān, probably Baghlān.
+Unfortunately, so far, no coins are identified minted either by the Hephthalite dynasty in Baghlān or by the Nīzak dynasty in Bādghīs.

 See also Shaban, 1970, p.
 22. The governor of Khurasan ‘Abdallāh b.
 Khāzim was fighting Bakr b.
 Wā᾿il in Herat in this year.